fronx/music_chat/readme.md

 there are three programs: the player, the sender, and the looper.

-start the player in one terminal and the sender.
+start the player in one terminal and the sender in another.

 ````
 python player.py